milliburn/llvmPy/README.md

 - LLVM (tested with 7.0.0)
 - Python with packages from [requirements.txt](./requirements.txt) installed.

 Run tests with `lit -v test`, ensuring that LLVM and the build directory are in the PATH (the tests will call the `llvmPy` executable directly).
+The Catch-based tests in the llvmPyTest binary integrate this functionality via the llvmPyLitParse library.

 # Configuration